 At age 19, Patrick Murphy joined the Army, launching a lifelong commitment to our nation’s military and veterans.
-Patrick has served as a soldier, America’s first Iraq War veteran elected to Congress, and the 32nd Under Secretary of the Army.
+He has served as a soldier, America’s first Iraq War veteran elected to Congress, and the 32nd Under Secretary of the Army.

-Today, Patrick continues to advocate and empower veterans through his work in the public and private sectors.
+Today, he continues to advocate and empower veterans through his work in the public and private sectors.
 As a “Vetrepreneur,” he spearheads a wide range of business interests and offers veterans the opportunity to launch their own dreams by investing in their companies.
-As a public speaker and media executive, Patrick helps amplify the voices and experiences of veterans on MSNBC, CBS, the Discovery Network, and elsewhere.
+As a public speaker and media executive, he helps amplify the voices and experiences of veterans on MSNBC, CBS, the Discovery Network, and elsewhere.

 Jack Wagner is a veteran of the United States Marine Corps and a recipient of the Purple Heart and other military commendations for service in the Vietnam War between 1966 and 1968.
 After being discharged from the Marines, he attended Indiana University of Pennsylvania (IUP) and received a degree in Safety Management.
 He has served the city, county, and state as a member of Pittsburgh’s City Council (1983-1993), President of Pittsburgh City Council (1989-1992), State Senator (1994-2004) and Chairman of the Democratic Caucus, and Auditor-General of Pennsylvania (2005-2009).
 He has also been a candidate for Mayor of Pittsburgh, Lieutenant-Governor, and Governor of Pennsylvania.